Artemmkin/infrastructure-as-code-tutorial/docs/10-kubernetes.md

 ## Create Kubernetes Cluster

-`main.tf` which you downloaded holds all the information about the cluster that should be created.
+`main.tf` holds all the information about the cluster that should be created.
 It's parameterized using Terraform [input variables](https://www.terraform.io/intro/getting-started/variables.html) which allow you to easily change configuration parameters.

 Look into `terraform.tfvars` file which contains definitions of the input variables and change them if necessary.
 You'll most probably want to change `project_id` value.